narviii/ifb_media_reports/2025/week_48/insta_weekly_2025_48_gemini-2.5-pro.md

 # Weekly Instagram Beauty Media Landscape Report

-*   **Key Takeaway:** The week of November 24 - 30, 2025, was dominated by a wave of Black Friday launches from key indie brands, driving a "dark and sparkly" aesthetic.
-Moody, grunge-inspired eyeshadow palettes from Cosmic Brushes and festive-yet-deep collections from Dede's Signature captured audience attention, while Kaleidos' innovative "Moon Arcade" lip and liner collection generated significant purchase intent through high-performing tutorial and swatch reels.
+*   **Key Takeaway:** For the week ending November 30, 2025, the indie beauty landscape was dominated by high-anticipation Black Friday collection launches, shifting the focus from discounts to newness.
+A "sparkly grunge" aesthetic, featuring moody color stories with high-impact shimmers and glosses, drove significant purchase intent, with Cosmic Brushes' new palette leading the conversation.

 ## 1. Overview

-*   **The Vibe:** The feed was a battleground for Black Friday attention.
-The atmosphere was charged with newness, characterized by unboxings, first impressions, and detailed swatch videos of imminent launches.
-The dominant aesthetic was a fusion of grunge, goth, and festive glamour, with creators showcasing deep, moody color stories punctuated by high-impact, multi-dimensional sparkle.
+*   **The Vibe:** The feed was electric with new releases, timed strategically for the Black Friday shopping period.
+Content was heavily skewed towards swatch-focused videos and carousels, serving as detailed product introductions rather than simple sale announcements.
+Creators provided in-depth reviews, comparisons, and tutorials for new collections from Cosmic Brushes, Rituel de Fille, Kaleidos, and Dede's Signature.

-*   **Engagement Temperature:** Engagement was highly transactional and inquisitive.
-Followers were actively comparing new products to past releases (e.g., Cosmic Brushes' "Death" vs. "Sinister" palettes) and explicitly stating their intent to purchase.
-Comments were less about general compliments and more focused on specific shades, formula performance, and sale details, indicating a highly informed and purchase-ready audience.
+*   **Engagement Temperature:** Engagement was at a boiling point.
+Comments were highly specific and transactional, moving beyond simple compliments.
+Followers actively requested swatch comparisons between new and old palettes, confirmed their intent to purchase ("Yep, this shall be mine"), and inquired about product availability and limited edition status, indicating a well-informed and ready-to-buy audience.

 ## 2. Product Momentum (Brand & Item Velocity)

 *   **Top Mentioned Brands:**
-    *   **Cosmic Brushes:** Dominated conversations with the launch of the "Death" palette.
+    *   **Cosmic Brushes:** Dominated the conversation with a highly anticipated new palette.
-    *   **Kaleidos Makeup:** Generated massive buzz for its new "Moon Arcade" collection.
-    *   **Rituel de Fille:** Heavily featured for its "Ghost Frequency" Black Friday exclusive collection.
+    *   **Rituel de Fille:** Generated significant buzz with a multi-tiered Black Friday exclusive collection.
+    *   **Kaleidos Makeup:** Captured attention with the comprehensive "Moon Arcade" collection launch.
-    *   **Dede's Signature:** Successfully launched its "Festive Elegance" holiday palette.
+    *   **Dede's Signature:** Successfully launched a festive-themed palette that resonated with creators.
-    *   **Lethal Cosmetics:** Drove interest with its "Serpentine" palette and new lip stains.
+    *   **Lethal Cosmetics:** Featured for its new "Serpentine" collection and rebrand.

 *   **Viral Products:**
-    *   **Cosmic Brushes "Death" Palette:** Appeared in multiple high-engagement swatch videos.
-The unique grungy-yet-colorful story resonated strongly, sparking numerous requests for comparison swatches against previous palettes, proving a dedicated collector base.
+    *   **Cosmic Brushes "Death" Palette:** The clear winner of the week.
+It appeared across multiple top-tier indie influencers (`angeschka`, `deandranicoleee`, `glamsmitty`) and sparked a flurry of questions comparing it to the brand's previous "Sinister" palette, indicating a loyal and knowledgeable customer base.
-    *   **Kaleidos "Moon Arcade" Collection:** The **Epiphany Glow Eyeliner in "Scarlet Striker"** (a vibrant, true red glitter) and the **Glass Load Lip Melts** (especially the grey shade "Stranger" and the sparkly toppers) were breakout stars.
-The novelty of the colors and the refillable packaging were key drivers of interest.
+    *   **Kaleidos "Moon Arcade" Collection:** The new **Epiphany Glow Melt-On Eyeliners** (especially the red "Scarlet Striker") and the refillable **Glass Load Lip Melts** saw strong positive reactions for their unique colors (like the grey "Stranger") and sparkly finishes.
-    *   **Rituel de Fille "Ghost Frequency" Collection:** The gift-with-purchase strategy created urgency.
-The **"Apparition" Rare Light Crème Luminizer** (a fuchsia cream highlight) and **"Midnight Glow" Thorn Bite Lip Oil** (a rust-red with blue/green sparkle) were heavily swatched and coveted.
+    *   **Rituel de Fille "Ghost Frequency" Collection:** The multi-use **Snowdrop Color Nectar Pigment Balm** and the sparkly **Midnight Glow Thorn Bite Lip Oil** were consistently highlighted for their unique textures and ethereal color stories.

 *   **The "Look" Breakdown:**
-    *   **EYES:** A clear trend towards complex, "oil slick" and holographic shimmers.
-Graphic liner was a major theme, especially using bold, colorful glitter pencils like those from Kaleidos.
-Color stories were moody, featuring deep teals, reds, and purples.
+    *   **EYES:** The focus was on high-impact, dimensional eyes.
+This was achieved through intensely sparkly, often multi-chrome, toppers and liners.
+Graphic liner looks, from sharp red wings (`DRd6ZLNANCg`) to intricate white snowflakes (`DRdKPTogWqE`), were also a key trend.
-    *   **LIPS:** A duel of textures.
-High-shine, multi-dimensional sparkly lip oils and balms (Rituel de Fille, Kaleidos) were contrasted with deep, vampy satin and stained lips (Lethal Cosmetics, Rituel de Fille's "Hemlock").
-The use of dark or black lip liner to create a grungy contour was prominent.
+    *   **LIPS:** A dual trend emerged: 1) High-shine, sparkly, and often colorful lip oils and balms (Rituel de Fille, Kaleidos).
+2) A grunge aesthetic featuring deep, cool-toned lip liners paired with unique lipstick shades or glosses.
-    *   **CHEEKS:** The monochromatic look, using a single cream/balm product on cheeks and eyes, gained traction.
-Colorful, dewy highlighters were used as a combination blush-and-highlight, creating a seamless, ethereal glow.
+    *   **CHEEKS:** Monochromatic application was a notable technique, with creators using single cream products like Rituel de Fille's "Snowdrop" balm on eyes, cheeks, and lips for a cohesive, dewy look.

 ## 3. Aesthetic & Hashtag Trends

-*   **Visual Themes:** Hashtags like **#gothmakeup**, **#grungemakeup**, and **#altmakeup** were the most prevalent, defining the week's mood.
-This was complemented by a niche but highly engaged **#snowflakemakeup** trend, showcasing intricate pastel and white graphic liner work for the holiday season.
-*   **Color Stories:**
-    *   **Grungy Jewel Tones:** The Cosmic Brushes "Death" palette solidified a palette of deep teals, rich burgundies, moody purples, and gunmetal grays.
-    *   **Pink & Green:** A recurring "Wicked"-inspired combination seen in custom palettes and the new Lethal Cosmetics "Serpentine" palette, pairing vibrant pinks with emerald and lime greens.
-    *   **Festive with Depth:** Dede's Signature "Festive Elegance" palette provided a holiday theme for the alternative consumer, using deep forest greens and rich crimson reds instead of brighter, more traditional holiday shades.
+*   **Visual Themes:** The dominant aesthetic was **"Sparkly Grunge"** and **"Ethereal Goth,"** evidenced by hashtags like `#gothmakeup`, `#grungemakeup`, and `#altmakeup` paired with visually glittery content.
+This was complemented by a strong undercurrent of festive looks with a moody twist (`#festiveelegance`) and artistic winter themes (`#snowflakemakeup`).
+*   **Color Stories:** Creators gravitated towards complex, moody palettes. **Deep reds, grungy greens, cool-toned plums, and shimmering silvers** were prevalent in new releases from Cosmic Brushes and Dede's Signature.
+This was contrasted by a secondary trend of **cool-toned fuchsia and iridescent pinks**, driven by Rituel de Fille's new highlighters and blushes.

 ## 4. Purchase-Intent Signals (From Comments)

-*   **"Add to Cart" Energy:**
+*   **"Add to Cart" Energy:** Comments were direct and decisive.
-    *   Cosmic Brushes "Death" Palette: "Yep, this shall be mine" and "So now I need this one too" were common sentiments.
+    *   On Cosmic Brushes "Death" Palette: "Yep, this shall be mine 🖤"
-    *   Dede's Signature "Festive Elegance": "This is an immediate add to cart!!!
-I’m obsessed" and "I need this palette."
+    *   On Dede's Signature "Festive Elegance" Palette: "Yes, this is an immediate add to cart!!!
+I’m obsessed"
-    *   Rituel de Fille Collection: "Omg I can’t wait to buy this!!" (referring to the Apparition luminizer).
+    *   On Rituel de Fille's "Apparition" Luminizer: "Omg I can’t wait to buy this!!"
+    *   On Glamlite x Bratz: "That is a NEED"

-*   **Restock Demands:** Comments on a Bella Beaute Bar feature noted the **"Ocean Jewel" palette was out of stock**, highlighting lingering demand for popular items from the brand's existing catalog.
+*   **Restock Demands:** Frustration over sold-out items was a key signal.
+A comment on a Bella Beaute Bar post noted, "Ocean Jewel is out of stock, but I got three others so I needed to chill anyway," indicating both high demand for specific products and a willingness to purchase alternatives from the same brand.

-*   **Curiosity Clusters:**
-    *   **Palette Comparisons:** The most significant cluster of questions involved requests for swatch comparisons between the new Cosmic Brushes "Death" palette and their previous "Sinister" palette.
-This indicates a savvy, collector-driven audience that makes calculated purchasing decisions.
+*   **Curiosity Clusters:** The most significant cluster of questions was directed at the **Cosmic Brushes "Death" Palette**.
+Followers repeatedly asked for swatch comparisons against the brand's prior "Sinister" palette.
+This demonstrates an educated consumer base making calculated purchasing decisions and valuing creator content that aids this process.
-    *   **Formula Inquiries:** Followers asked for comparisons between Kaleidos' new Lip Melts and their older Lip Glaze formula, showing interest in texture and performance specifics.
-    *   **Application Techniques:** The intricate snowflake graphic liner look prompted questions about the best brushes for water-activated liners, signaling that visually complex tutorials can directly drive tool-related inquiries.

 ## 5. Opportunities for the Store

 *   **Stocking Recommendations:**
-    *   Immediately prioritize the **Cosmic Brushes "Death" Palette** and the **Kaleidos "Moon Arcade" collection**, particularly the "Scarlet Striker" eyeliner and the unique Glass Load Lip Melt shades.
-    *   Invest heavily in **multi-dimensional special effect eyeshadows**: multichromes, holos, and "oil slick" toppers are non-negotiable for this audience.
-    *   Expand the **colorful eyeliner** category.
-The success of the Kaleidos launch proves there is a strong appetite for high-performance glitter and satin liners in unconventional shades like red, blue, and gray.
+    *   **Must-Have:** Prioritize the **Cosmic Brushes "Death" Palette**.
+The demand and specific comparison requests signal it will be a top seller.
+    *   **Key Items:** Stock up on sparkly, long-wear eyeliners, especially in unique shades like the vibrant red **"Scarlet Striker" from Kaleidos**.
+Multi-use cream products in cool pinks and fuchsias (a la Rituel de Fille) are also trending high.
+    *   **Aesthetic Focus:** Curate a "Sparkly Grunge" collection featuring palettes with deep reds, greens, and purples paired with high-shine lip oils and metallic toppers.

 *   **Content Strategy:**
-    *   **Produce Comparison Swatch Content:** For brands with a cult following, showing new products alongside established favorites is a powerful conversion tool.
-This addresses the collector's primary question: "Is this different enough from what I already own?"
-    *   **Prioritize Tutorial Reels for Complex Looks:** High-skill, aesthetic-driven tutorials (like the snowflake liner) achieve massive reach (over 200k+ plays) and position the featured products as tools for artistry, not just color.
-    *   **Leverage Close-Up Video:** The shifty, sparkly nature of this week's viral products cannot be captured in static photos.
-Short, looping videos that showcase texture and light reflection are essential for product pages and social feeds.

-*   **Gap Analysis:** A comment on a Cosmic Brushes post expressed a clear unmet need: "WHY CANT ANYONE MAKE A TRUE SPARKLY RED THAT DOESNT SHIFT ORANGE OR HAVE A BLACK BASE."
-This signals a market opportunity for a true, cool-toned, highly sparkly red single eyeshadow.
+    *   **Video is King:** Tutorial and swatch-heavy Reels are generating the highest engagement and purchase intent.
+Static flatlays are performing poorly in comparison.
+    *   **Leverage Comparisons:** Create content that directly compares new products to popular older ones from the same brand.
+This addresses a key audience question and builds trust.
+A "Death vs. Sinister" swatch video would perform exceptionally well.

+*   **Gap Analysis:** A comment on the Cosmic Brushes launch ("I've bin searching for a metallic red for a year...always sold out") highlights a market gap for consistently available, high-quality metallic red eyeshadows.
+This is a recurring pain point for consumers that could be addressed.

 ## 6. Special insights

 *   **Emerging Micro-Trends:**
-    *   **"Medieval Core":** Influencer `ghoul.in.japan` curated a makeup collection based on a "medieval" aesthetic, focusing on jewel tones, aged metallics, and parchment-like mattes.
-This highly specific, thematic approach to makeup curation is a niche but potent trend.
+    *   **"Medieval Core":** Influencer `ghoul.in.japan` curated a selection of existing products around a "medieval" theme (`DRhO7aiE9A7`), focusing on jewel tones, metallics, and aged parchment shades.
+This signals a move toward aesthetic-driven "shopping your stash" or curated buying, rather than chasing individual new releases.
-    *   **Monochromatic Balm Draping:** The technique of using a single pigmented balm (like Rituel de Fille's "Snowdrop") across eyes, cheeks, and lips for a cohesive, dewy, and colorful look is emerging as a sophisticated take on minimal-effort makeup.
+    *   **The One-and-Done Glossy Eye:** The use of a single, high-impact, sparkly eye gloss (like Rituel de Fille's "Crux") for a complete "oil slick" eye look (`DRoavuikd6L`) is gaining traction.
+It offers an editorial effect with minimal products.

-*   **Unexpected Pairings:**
-    *   **Black Liner for Lip Contouring:** Instead of a standard brown, creators are using black pencil eyeliner to sharply define the lip line before applying gloss, achieving a distinctly bold, grungy, and high-contrast lip look.

-*   **Creative insight:**
-    *   **The Power of Curation as Content:** The most forward-thinking content this week moved beyond single-product reviews.
-Creators are curating "Top 5" lists for a brand's sale or building an entire makeup tray around a specific aesthetic theme ("Medieval Core").
-This positions them as trusted editors, not just reviewers, and provides a powerful marketing angle to move both new launches and existing catalog items by creating a compelling narrative.
-    *   **C-Beauty's Aesthetic Influence:** The continued rise of brands like Kaleidos, Flower Knows, and Girlcult (tagged with #cbeauty) is introducing new textures (e.g., opaque grey lip balms), packaging concepts (refillable lipsticks), and color stories that are pushing the boundaries of the Western indie market.
+*   **Unexpected Pairings:** Creators are layering multiple setting powders for specific finishes (e.g., a brightening powder under the eyes and a different powder for the rest of the face), a more advanced technique being demonstrated in tutorials.
+The use of highlighter as a blush topper and brow bone highlight for a cohesive "glow" is now standard practice.

+*   **Creative insight:** Black Friday has evolved from a discount event into a prime launch window for indie brands.
+They are capitalizing on heightened consumer attention to drop their most anticipated collections of the season.
+The narrative is about newness and brand storytelling (e.g., highlighting diverse collaborators) rather than just price, creating a powerful sense of urgency and community excitement.